timschneeb/awesome-shizuku/README.md

 ### Unlisted apps
 To keep the main list clean, all apps that have been deprecated or abandoned are stored on a separate page: [ARCHIVED.md](pages/ARCHIVED.md)

+> [!NOTE]
-I'm also using an automated crawler that searches for new projects, making use of Shizuku across GitHub and several F-Droid repos.
+> I'm also using an automated crawler that searches for new projects, making use of Shizuku across GitHub and several F-Droid repos.
 You can view the [current auto-generated crawl report here](https://github.com/timschneeb/app-crawler/blob/master/SUMMARY.md).

 --------------------